FREQUENTLY ASKED QUESTIONS ABOUT MICROBLADING LOS ANGELES

 Fitness and any activities that require effort and sweat are contraindicated for the next 5 days.

 During the healing, small skin peels may appear.
-Do not pick, peel, scratch or remove any peeling or flacking skin, as you may cause scarring or removal of the pigment.
+Do not pick, peel, scratch or remove any peeling or flaking skin, as you may cause scarring or removal of the pigment.
 (Abrasive creams or sea salts are strictly prohibited).

 Do not sleep with face directly on the pillow for a period of 2 weeks.
 Accidental pillow contact with the eyebrow in the healing process can remove the pigment in some areas, creating an asymmetrical aspect between the 2 eyebrows.